4 Tips for Your Sophomore Year of High School

 Not every child naturally loves reading.
 Sometimes you might need to help them along, and summer is a great time to do so!

-Here are 5 tips to help your child learn to love reading this summer:
+Here are 5 tips on how to make reading fun for your kids this summer:

 1. Have your teen set a summer reading goal and keep them accountable.